Moms ask, “Can I eat Mexican food while pregnant?”

 For the most part, Mexican food is quite interesting.
 Some staples in Mexican food include salsa and guacamole.

 Guacamole is a tasty and nutritious dip made from avocados.
-This is a rich source of healthy fat, B12, vitamin K, C, and several minerals.
-When made fresh, it is not just tasty but absolutely nutritious, too.
+This is a rich source of healthy fat, B12, vitamin K, C, and minerals.
+When made fresh, it is not just tasty but nutritious, too.

 How to Stay Safe When Eating Mexican Food